YanickJair/cllm/docs/thread_encoder/transcript_encoder.md

 # Transcript Encoder

+> **Part of Thread Encoder** — Transcript is one of the encoding modes within the **Thread Encoder** component (`clm_core/components/thread_encoder`), which is the umbrella that handles all conversation-based compression.
+Thread Encoder provides the underlying analysis engine, schema definitions, and language-aware pattern matching that power transcript compression.

 ## Overview

 The Transcript Encoder is designed to compress customer service conversations between agents and customers.
 Unlike general conversation compression, this encoder is optimized for structured support interactions that follow predictable patterns.